unitypark/aws-serverless-demos/serverless-web-hosting/secure-cloudfront-http-api-cognito/README.md

 5. It will deploy all resources defined in architecture in your account.
 Init-Db lambda custom resource will populate the given data into the dynamoDb.

-6. Output will provide you the credentials of the admin user (username = iam) and client user (username=youare), as well as the domain of the cloudfront distribution.
+6. Output will provide you the credentials of the user (username = client) as well as the domain of the cloudfront distribution.

-You could login with both credentials, but if you want to call api endpoint **api/stations**, you should use the idToken from your admin account.

 ## 🔨 Cleanup